 Some people consider posting any picture of a private individual as a form of shaming because it potentially invites ridicule.
-But this gets even more complicated if you post an image of a marginalized community member, such as a woman, a trans person, a person of color, an older person, a very young person, a poorer one or a person with disabilities.
+But this gets even more complicated if you post an image of a marginalized person — a woman, a trans person, a person of color, an older person, a very young person, a poorer person or someone with a disability.
 These people generally have less power to fight back against their images being used without permission and are typically subject to more public abuse than, say, a middle-class, able-bodied, cisgender white guy.

 What if you post an image on a site like Tube Crush to point out bad behavior, like public homophobia or manspreading?
 Even so, the waves of viral ridicule and bad publicity that follow can potentially outsize the original offense, even causing the offenders to have their personal contact information shared online, leaving them vulnerable to stalking or death threats.